abinit/abinit/doc/tutorial/rf1.md

 Now, you can make the run.
-You edit the file trf1_4.out, and notice that the response to two perturbations were computed explicitly, while the response to the other four could be deduced by using the symmetries.
+You edit the file trf1_4.out, and notice that the response to two perturbations were computed explicitly, while the response to the other four could be deduced from the two first by using the symmetries.

      The list of irreducible perturbations for this q vector is:
         1)    idir= 1    ipert=   1